10 more aid trucks near Lachin corridor: Paris pressure on Baku

 For more than a month, trucks carrying 400 tonnes of humanitarian aid sent to help Karabakh Armenians by the Armenian government have been idling near the Lachin corridor.
 The only road linking Nagorno-Karabakh with Armenia has been blocked since last December.
 Azerbaijan has banned all humanitarian transport since 15 June.
 In return, Baku offers aid through its territory, via Agdam.
 The day before, the Azerbaijani authorities sent 40 tonnes of flour to help the Armenians of Nagorno-Karabakh.
 However, they refuse to accept aid from Azerbaijan and consider the operation of the Agdam route instead of the Lachin corridor unacceptable.

 This is not the first such initiative by France.
-Since 9 August, a truck with humanitarian aid from French cities and regions has already joined the Armenian convoy idling at the entrance to the Lachin corridor.
+On 9 August, a truck with humanitarian aid from French cities and regions joined the Armenian convoy idling at the entrance to the Lachin corridor.
 Now they have been joined by 10 more trucks with aid sent from Paris, as well as the regions of Ile-de-France, Auvergne-Rhône-Alpes, Hauts-de-France, Occitanie and Loire.

 “The lorries contain food, milk powder, baby food, as well as generators, solar panels – everything that will allow you to hold out and endure,” the Paris mayor said.

-She stressed that French figures of different political views have arrived in Armenia, but all of them are united by sympathy for Armenia and the unrecognised NKR:
+She stressed that French figures of different political views have arrived in Armenia, but all of them are united by sympathy for Armenia and the unrecognized NKR:

 The French Foreign Minister, while addressing a conference of ambassadors accredited to France, said: “The strangulation strategy aimed at provoking the mass emigration of Armenians from Nagorno-Karabakh is illegal, as the UN International Court of Justice has already determined.
 This policy is, moreover, immoral.”
 Catherine Collona stressed that France will mobilise forces to establish a just and stable peace between Armenia and Azerbaijan.
 According to her, “this will allow NK Armenians to live in their homeland with respect for its rights, culture and history”.